 Barking Because of Separation Anxiety is NOT “Naughty Behavior”

 When they have separation anxiety, barking is a form of calling for help for dogs.
-This has nothing to do with boredom which is why using a shock collar to try to stop this behavior is such a cruel idea.
-Let me explain.
+This has nothing to do with boredom!
+This is why I tell dog owners using a shock collar to try to stop this behavior is a cruel idea.

 Imagine you were sitting at home looking after your young child and suddenly noticed the toddler out on the street!
 What would you do?